robrogers3/Laracastle/readme.md

 ## What's Castle.io

-The [castle.io](https:/castle.io) proactively protects your users from account hacking.
+[Castle.io](https:/castle.io) proactively protects your users from account hacking.
 When you subscribe to their service, they make intelligent decisions when users attempt to login to your site or access protected resources.

 For more information, I recommend checking out their [site](https://castle.io).

 ## Why Laracastle?

-[Castle.io](https:/castle.io) is not terribly difficult to integrate, but it does take some work.
+[Castle.io](https:/castle.io) is not difficult to integrate, but it does take some work.

-With this package,  you can integrate [castle.io](https:/castle.io) services within minutes instead of hours or even days.
+With this package, you can integrate [castle.io's](https:/castle.io) services within minutes instead of hours or even days.

 ## Installation